makinenvilma/ascii-hangman/README.md

 ## **ASCII Hangman Game (Spring 2022)**

-Made Python Hangman game for a school project.
-The words and the high scores are saved in the text files.
+A Hangman game made for a school project.
+The words and the high scores are saved in text files.

 ## **Tech / Framework Used**